srapsware/srapsware-website/_posts/2021-06-26-enabling-jekyll-blog-comments-with-utterances.md

 author: shiv
 post_image: /assets/uploads/utteranc.png
 ---
-My last blog, also created in Jekyll, used Disqus for handling comments.
-This time, I wanted to explore new options, and I came across [Utterances](https://utteranc.es/), which stores blog comments on Github Issues.
-What a strange idea, but anything that boosts activity on my Github is probably a win.
+Our this blog, also created in Jekyll, used Disqus for comment management.
+This time I wanted to explore new options, and I ran into Utteranc, that stores blog posts about Github Issues.
+What an odd idea, but anything that stimulates activity on my Github is probably a win.

-It was incredibly easy to set it up in Jekyll, as you simply add a script tag to your post layout:
+It was incredibly easy to set it up in Jekyll, as you just add a scripting tag to your post layout:

 ```html
 <script src="https://utteranc.es/client.js"